 Translocation means a change in location.
-It usually refers to genetics, when part of a chromosome is transferred to another chromosome.
+It often refers to genetics, when part of a chromosome is transferred to another chromosome.
 Chromosomes are structures that carry genes, our units of heredity.
 When this type of translocation occurs, it can cause flaws in chromosomes.

 In another type of translocation, two chromosomes trade pieces with each other.

 Genetic translocations can cause serious disorders, including a type of leukemia.